Mersen130/Quarantine_Assistant/README.md

+# Please grade on this commit!
+As indicated by professor Mark:
+> Please work with your teammate to fix the conflicts, and if you do by tomorrow 10pm we will only count it as only one day late.  - Aug 16, 20:59

+Sorry for the inconvenience.

 # Quanrantine Assistant - Team 23

 This is a web application designed for assisting people people to get through their quarantine period during this COVID-19 pandemic.
 The front-end part of this application is built with React and Bootstrap.